Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 What's the relationship between HBO Max and Crave?

 Bell Media, which owns Crave among other Canadian TV networks like CTV, has a long-term output agreement for "new scripted series primarily produced by the divisions of the Warner Bros.
 Television Group for HBO Max".
+This was evidently expanded further to include some, but not all, unscripted series, and certain original specials and films.

 In many ways, this is a natural extension.
 Crave has long been the home of HBO programming in Canada (you can read more about this relationship here) as well as the first-run pay TV home of Warner Bros. theatrical films, while CTV and affiliated cable channels carry many (though not all) of WarnerMedia's other TV series.
 Indeed, this new agreement also extends Crave's rights to HBO series and Warner Bros. movies.
 And certainly there are many parallels between Crave's 2018 relaunch (when the CraveTV library was added automatically to all subscribers of the former TMN) and how HBO Max is being rolled out to existing HBO subscribers.